axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 ## Getting started with the Tableau JavaScript API

-In order to start using the Tableau JavaScript API, it is helpful to know some HTML, CSS and JavaScript, but you can also pick it up if you are completely new to web development!
-If you are new to JavaScript I recommend [this excellent tutorial](https://embedding.theinformationlab.co.uk/videos) to teach you the basics without expecting any JavaScript knowledge.
-Based on this tutorial I was able to create some simple buttons to replicate the functionality of the toolbar while matching the style guide of the hosting webpage.
-The HTML and CSS aspects are glossed over a little, so it helped that I was familiar with the basics (Check out my earlier post to see how you can <a href="/blog/learn-html-and-css" target="_blank">learn the basics of HTML and CSS</a>).
+In order to start using the Tableau JavaScript API, it is helpful to know some HTML, CSS and JavaScript, but you can also pick it up if you don't know these languages!
+If you are new to the JavaScript API I recommend [this excellent tutorial](https://embedding.theinformationlab.co.uk/videos).
+It teaches you the basics without expecting any JavaScript knowledge.
+Based on this tutorial I was able to create some simple buttons to replicate the functionality of the Tableau toolbar while matching the style of the hosting webpage.
+The HTML and CSS aspects are glossed over a little in the tutorial, so it helped that I was familiar with the fundamentals (Check out my earlier post to see how you can <a href="/blog/learn-html-and-css" target="_blank"> learn HTML and CSS</a>).

 <n-img
 src="/blog-images/tableau_buttons_example.png"